-It also calls for a delightfully simple process, making it the ideal choice to be served as quick weeknight dinners, or to meal-prep for a busy week ahead.
+As with many stir fry dishes these beef udon noodles are quick and easy to make, making it the ideal choice to be served as quick weeknight dinners, or to meal-prep for a busy week ahead.

 Making this dish is just as easy as the traditional beef yaki udon, and calls for a similar process of stir-frying meat, vegetables, and udon noodles, and dressing them up in a flavorful sauce.

 Here are the ingredients you will need to make your own bulgogi noodles:

 - Thinly sliced beef.
 Sliced ribeye is an ideal choice for bulgogi, and can be easily found labeled as “Bulgogi Beef” in Korean grocery stores.

 - In terms of the frozen alternative, I often use thinly sliced beef rolls that are commonly used for hotpot to make bulgogi, which can be prepared by thawing in the refrigerator overnight.